-11. Choice of Power Supply
+12. Choice of Power Supply

-The choice of power supply is important.
-The ideal power supply will be a linear type such as an LM780x or an SOT23 3.3 to 5v volt equivalent.
-Batteries may also be used without a regulator; a suitable arrangement can consist of a 3volt lithium cell or 3x 1.5v cells to give 4.5 volts.

-Note that ID-Innovations also produce an ultra-low power-range series of micro-power reader modules (current 5uA@3v).
+The choice of power supply is very important.
+The ideal power supply will be a linear type such as an LM7805 or a 3.3 volt equivalent.
+Batteries may also be used without a regulator, a suitable arrangement can consist of a 3volt lithium cell or 3x 1.5v cells to give 4.5 volts.
+Note that ID-Innovations will be introducing a low-range series of micro-power reader modules (current <1mA) with the same pin out.

 Switching power supplies are gaining increasing popularity, however switching supplies can present several problems for 125 KHz readers.
 The switching frequency must not be close to a multiple of 125 KHz or severe interference can result which will reduce the read range.
 Another issue with switching supplies is output voltage ripple.
 For good range the output ripple should be less than 3mV PKPK.
 This is very demanding on switching power supplies.
 Some recommended solutions are shown below for use with working with switching power supplies.
-However the very low power requirement does mean an RC power filter is effective because larger values of resistance can be used in the 'R' element.

 The upper diagram shows a low pass filter which may help increase range if the output ripple from the switching power supply is less than 10mV PKPK.
 The best solution, and the one which takes up less space, uses an SOT23 linear LDO regulator.
-The circuit employs a ZETEX device which may also be powered down.
-Alternatively a Microchip MCP1702 could be considered, however the maximum current is limited to 50mA and may not be suitable for the ID-3LP in some circumstances.
+The circuit employs a Zetex device which may also be powered down.
+Alternatively a Microchip MCP1702 could be considered, however the maximum current is limited to 50mA and may not be suitable for the ID-3LA in some circumstances.

-12. Designing Coils for ID-3LA-LP
+13. Designing Coils for ID-3LA

 The recommended Inductance is 1.337mH to be used with the internal tuning capacitor of 1n2.
-In general with antennas, the bigger the better, provided the reader is generating enough field strength to excite the tag.
-The ID-3LA-LP is relatively low power so a maximum coil size of 15x15cm is recommended if it is intended to read ISO cards.
+In general the bigger the antenna the better, provided the reader is generating enough field strength to excite the tag.
+The ID-3LA is relatively low power so a maximum coil size of 15x15cm is recommended if it is intended to read ISO cards.
 If the reader is intended to read glass tags the maximum coil size should be smaller, say 10x10cm.

 Long read ranges, up to 30cm and more, can be achieved with Innovations Long Range Clamshell Cards using 10x10cm Antennas.
 There is a science to determine the exact size of an antenna but there are so many variables that in general it is best to get a general idea after which a degree of 'Try it and see' is unavoidable.
 If the reader is located in a position where there is a lot of heavy interference then less range cannot be avoided.
 In this situation the coil should be made smaller to increase the field strength and coupling.
 It is difficult to give actual examples of coils for hand wounding because the closeness and tightness of the winding will significantly change the inductance.
 A professionally wound coil will have much more inductance than a similar hand wound coil.
-The best start is to overestimate the number of turns, get it professionally wound and subtract turns as required, noting the number removed.